Skip to content

 Fair practice

 What also became clear is that Minister van Engelshoven is serious about the code of fair practice.
-It is still her intention to include that code in grant conditions.
-At the current budget for the arts, this would mean a substantial reduction in the range of products on offer.
+It is still her intention to include that code in the grant conditions.
+With the current budget for the arts, that would mean a substantial reduction in the range of products on offer.
 Therefore, the minister is still waiting for advice from the Council for Culture and advocacy organisation Kunsten '92, both of which are working hard to limit the damage.

 Biggest surprise was for the Party for the Animals.
 Their request to offer standard vegetarian food at government receptions from now on was embraced by the minister.
 From now on, at receptions of the Ministry of OCW, meat lovers will have to specifically ask for meat if they do not agree to vegetarian snacks.